eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 UserDataQosPolicy
 ^^^^^^^^^^^^^^^^^

-Allow the application to attach additional information to the Entity object so that when the entity is discovered the remote application can access the data and use it.
+Allows the application to attach additional information to the Entity object so that when the entity is discovered the remote application can access the data and use it.
 For example, it can be used to attach the security credentials to authenticate the source from the remote application.